pikawika/VUB-RL/documentation/README.md

     # V0.23.1 was used.
     pip install gym==0.23.1

-    # Install the IPython kernel for notebooks.
+    # Install the IPython kernel and notebook for jupyter notebooks.
-    # V6.13.0 was used.
+    # V6.13.0 was used for the ipykernel and V6.4.11 for notebook was used.
     pip install ipykernel==6.13.0
+    pip install notebook==6.4.11

     # Install Tianshou for simple provided models.
     # V0.4.8 was used.